menus12/ML-Learn-2024/README.md

 |words      | 0.015    | 0.003     | 5.87  | 0      |  0.01   |  0.021
 |score      | 0.019    | 0.006     | 2.97  | 0.003  |  0.006  |  0.032

+As seen in the table above, the intercept is 1.06, indicating the (expected) value of the dependent variable (completion time) when all independant variables are zero.
+For the Words and Score variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
+For instance for 'score', the estimate is 0.019 which means that for each additional unit increase in 'score', the completion time variable increased on average by 0.019 units.

 #### Regression points

 | ID  | time_diff | words |score | time_diff_hat | residual |